 The 541-acre Trough Creek State Park is a scenic gorge formed by Great Trough Creek cutting through Terrace Mountain before emptying into Raystown Lake.
 Rugged hiking trails lead to wonders like Balanced Rock, where hikers can cross a suspension bridge and visit Rainbow Falls — the only waterfall in and around Raystown Lake.
 Need an Instagram-worthy background?
 Check out the Ledges Trail for a fantastic overlook.
 While not on the park’s map, the overlook is located a short distance from Rainbow Falls.

 Twenty-four trails totaling more than 36 miles compose the Allegrippis Trail, which was built specifically for biking, hiking, and running.
 Adventure-seekers can take advantage of the “stacked loop” trail style and plan a short or long-distance trek.
 Trails range from beginner to those that challenge even the most advanced mountain biker.
-Don’t own your own bike?
+Don’t have your own bike?
 No worries!
 Rothrock Outfitters has bike rentals and even kayak, canoe, and paddleboard rentals for fun on the water.

 Tucked away within the rolling hills of Bucks County, Lake Nockamixon is an outdoor enthusiast’s dream perfectly fit for a boating adventure.
 With 1,450 acres and four public launching areas, windsurfers and catamaran owners will feel right at home.
 The warm waters of the lake are optimal for catching a variety of fish, including smallmouth and largemouth bass, striped bass hybrids, channel catfish, and carp.
 There are also miles of hiking trails, a 2.8-mile bicycle trail, and 20 miles of equestrian trails.
 After a long day of outdoor activities, pitch a tent or rent a cabin onsite.

-Winding through old foundations which are remnants of a summer camp, this 2.5-mile trail provides a spectacular view of the lake and an overlook of an old quarry that provided building material for area structures.
+Winding through old foundations which are remnants of a summer camp, this 2.65-mile trail provides a spectacular view of the lake and an overlook of an old quarry that provided building material for area structures.